Transport in Tel Aviv: Bus transport

 A new Bus service financed by the city and a few participating municipalities in the area, provides free bus transport during Shabat, when regular service does not work.
 This service, called "Na'im Busofash" ("Naim" means moving and also pleasant, Sofash is short for Sof Shavu'a = weekend) and provides bus service in the city and to/from Givatayim, Kiryat Ono, Ramat HaSharon, Shoham and Yehud-Monosson.

 There are 7 lines (numbers 705-711) every 20 minutes, service is on Fridays 5:00 pm to 02:00 am and Saturdays 09:00 am to 5:00 pm (line 711 has different hours and frequency).

-Since it's not an official government service, they cannot charge money for the rides, and therefore it's free.
+Since it is not an official government service, they cannot charge money for the rides, and therefore it's free.

 Light rail and metro

 A light rail system is for the Tel Aviv metropolitan area is under construction.